-Asphalt repairs become necessary after a long period of time due to the fact that many environmental factors contribute to the degradation of pavement over time.
+Asphalt repairs become necessary after a long period of time due to many environmental factors that contribute to the degradation of pavement over time.

 Whether it be standing water, chemical spills, root damage, or simply wear and tear – AllPaving has the expertise and the resources to properly assess your asphalt repair needs and provide you with guided professional repairs that will be stronger than ever before and make your site look sleek and new.